jtfmumm/novitiate/README.md

 Because everything is procedurally generated, it's a different game every time.

-NOTE: Acolyte is currently tested with ponyc v0.11.4.
-It may break with later ponyc releases.
+NOTE: Acolyte is currently tested with ponyc v0.14.0.
+It may break with earlier or later ponyc releases.

 * [Acolyte Instructions](#acolyte-instructions)
 * [Installation](#installation)